samuelschimmel/samuelschimmel.github.io/_pages/wttv/index.md

 Supported extension of C++ classes in Blueprint using dynamic multi-cast delegates

-Developed a player modeling system to provide dynamic difficulty as well as runtime and serialized analytics
+Developed a player modeling system to provide dynamic difficulty and tailor item spawns to player preferences

+Developed extensive debug features, including a gameplay analytics HUD and serialization of analytics after playtest sessions

 Authored technical documentation and contributed to UX design documentation